 Running and managing microservices applications in containers at scale across a cluster of machines is a challenging task.
 Kubernetes helps you meet the challenge by giving you a powerful solution for container orchestration.
 It includes several important features, such as fault tolerance, autoscaling, rolling updates, storage, service discovery, and load balancing.

 In this blog post we explain how to use the open source NGINX software or NGINX Plus with Ingress, the built‑in Kubernetes load‑balancing framework for HTTP traffic.
 Ingress enables you to configure rules that control the routing of external traffic to the services in your Kubernetes cluster.
 You can choose any load balancer that provides an Ingress controller, which is software you deploy in your cluster to integrate Kubernetes and the load balancer.
-Here we show you how to configure load balancing for a microservices application with Ingress and the Ingress controllers we are have recently introduced for NGINX Plus and NGINX.
+Here we show you how to configure load balancing for a microservices application with Ingress and the Ingress controllers we provide for NGINX Plus and NGINX.

 In this blog post we examine only HTTP load balancing for Kubernetes with Ingress.
 To learn more about other load‑balancing options, see Load Balancing Kubernetes Services with NGINX Plus on our blog.